woutervanranst/Arius/README.md

 When the `--download` option is specified, the files are also downloaded WARNING this may consume a lot of bandwidth and may take a long time

 If ``<path>`` is an `.arius` file `--download` flag is specified: the file is restored.

-### Restore with common tools

-Arius relies on the 7zip command line and Azure blob storage cli.

 ## Install